j-rosas/mdef/docs/seminars/Term 2/Design Studio.md

 Continuing to exploring my question about the relationship with music and physical realities.

-The intervention consist to make an instance were people will modify clay figures related to the music that they are listening.
+This pilot consist to make an instance were people will modify clay figures related to the music that they are listening.

-So this are the planned steps related to the intervention.
+So this are the planned steps related to the activity.

 1.- Bring the clay and guitar(my instrument) to the class.